nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/04_Modelling_IT_Systems/23_Constructing_Sequence_Diagram/README.md

 ## Identify Involved Classes—What is Affected by Mutation Events?

 The classes that a mutation event affects have to be identified.
-This occurs on the basis of statechart diagrams (see The Behavioral View).
+This occurs on the basis of statechart diagrams (see <b>The Behavioral View</b>).
 The questions are:

  * Which classes are already affected by a certain mutation event?
 To answer this question you will have to look up which statechart diagrams contain the mutation event.
 If the mutation event is present in a statechart diagram of a class, this class is affected by the mutation event, meaning that the mutation event has to be sent to this class.